grainycolors/unknowncam/readme.md

 ### Rivet connecting Front Standard with Bellows

-There is a rivet connection the front standard with the bellows.
-The rivet makes neither functionally nor technically any sense.
+There is a rivet joining the front standard with the bellows.
+The rivet doesn't make any sense; neither functionally nor technically.
 The imprint is: __MAKART № 1__.

 In case this is the "camera brand" it might be an indicator for an individual custom built.